 If you didn't read the Bifidobacterium animalis page, you may want to read it to get an idea of how B. animalis is set up.
 Bifidobacteirum animalis has a very confusing naming to its species and manufacturer's of probiotic products don't make it easy to understand exactly what we consumers are getting in a product.

 Bifidobacterium animalis subsp. lactis strain HN019 (also known as HOWARU Bifido) could be the most confusingly-named probiotic strain, not only in the B. animalis species, but also on this planet!

 Breaking through the marketing fog is one of the goals of PowerOfProbiotics.com.
 You don't have to spend money on something you don’t want or need, or settle for tons of added sugar and preservatives because you are led to believe that that is your only option.
-If you know the basics about what you want in a probiotic to be healthy, you will save money because you'll be able to choose what is right for you.

 I'm a math/science -type person, so let me show you what the names mean in the simplest way I know how, as an equation!

 To find out more about this strain, please see this page.

 Always read labels prior to taking any product.

 animalis subsp.lactis HN019 or DR10 (or whichever name you prefer) is found in:

 Danisco also tried/is trying to market it in its Balance products, Yogurt Bears and even in orange juice.